 Týn church rise gloriously over the glowing baroque façades.

 But the square's history is not all wine and music: During the 15th century the square was the focal point of conflict between Czech Hussites and the mainly Catholic Austrians and Germans.
 In 1422 the radical Hussite preacher Jan Želivský was executed here for his part in storming the New Town's town hall three years earlier.
-In the 1419 uprising three Catholic consuls and seven German citizens were thrown out the window—the first of Prague's many famous defenestrations.
+In the 1419 uprising a judge, a mayor, and seven city council members were thrown out the window—the first of Prague's many famous defenestrations.
 Within a few years the Hussites had taken over the town, expelled many of the Catholics, and set up their own administration.